-The Bank and the Ministry of Health have prepared a Maternal Newborn Health (MNH) Performance-based Financing (PBF) Project which was approved by the World Bank Board on April 2013.
+The Board of the WBG approved a $16 million Maternal Newborn Health (MNH) Performance-based Financing (PBF) Project in April 2013.
 The project became effective in February 2014 and is currently being implemented by the PBF unit under the Ministry of Health.
 The project’s goal is to improve the utilization and quality of maternal and newborn health services in selected districts in Lesotho.
 Through PBF, the project will promote a continuum of care during pregnancy, childbirth, postpartum and the neonatal period in order to combat Lesotho’s serious worsening of maternal and child mortality.
 The project will contribute to improving the quality and uptake of MNH services by stimulating performance of health workers at health centers as well as Village Health Workers, and improving the capacity to provide MNH care through facility-level support, including training of health professionals and monitoring and evaluation.
-The project activities will be piloted in Quthing and Leribe districts during the first year.
+The project activities will be piloted in Quthing and Leribe districts during the first year of implementation.
 The project will be gradually scaled-up to all districts excluding Maseru district.
 Government has continued to demonstrate ownership and commitment to the project by staffing the PBF unit and providing counterpart funding to support the unit.

-The Smallholder Agriculture Development Project (SADP) is funded jointly by the World Bank and the International Fund for Agricultural Development (IFAD) with total investment of about $25 million.
+The Smallholder Agriculture Development Project (SADP) is funded jointly by the WBG and the International Fund for Agricultural Development (IFAD) with total investment of about $25 million.
 The objective of the SADP is to increase, over a six-year period, marketed output among project beneficiaries in Lesotho’s smallholder agriculture sector.
 The two main project outcomes are an increase in agricultural market opportunities in the project area, and productivity and output of smallholder farming activities in the project area increased.
 The project operates in four of Lesotho’s 10 districts (Botha-Bothe, Leribe, Berea, and Mafeteng).
 The project became effective in March 13, 2012 and has been on the right track since its implementation.
 The project Mid-Term Review (MTR) took place in mid-May 2014 and concluded that the project in on the right track towards achieving its development objectives.
 The project management team is currently implementing key recommendations from the MTR geared towards improving the performance of the project by speeding up the pace of project implementation and securing its long-term sustainability.

 Public Financial Management (PFM) Reform

-The Bank has signed a Project Financing Agreement with the Government of Lesotho on 24 February 2014.
-The project is expected to be effective on 26 May 2014.
+The WBG has signed a Project Financing Agreement with the Government of Lesotho on 24 February 2014.
+The project became effective on 25 July 2014.